MARTIMM/question-answer/doc/design.md

 skinparam StateStartColor #a0a0a0
 skinparam StateEndColor #a0a0a0

-state "displayed intro" as dpi: show purpose\nof this QA state "displayed content" as dpc: answer questions state "final check" as fc: check answers state "wrong" as w: show problem\nmessage dialog state "are you sure" as c: show quit\nmessage dialog
+state "displayed intro" as dpi: show purpose of this QA state "displayed content" as dpc: answer questions state "final check" as fc: check answers state "wrong" as w: show problem message dialog state "are you sure" as c: show quit message dialog

 [*] --> dpi
 [*] --> dpc